 Have you ever wondered what is a prime mover?
-Well, it’s the muscle that we use to perform an exercise.
+In simple terms, it’s the muscle that we use to perform an exercise.

-In this blog and video, we will discuss four roles of muscles when they are used in exercises.
-We will also provide some examples of prime movers and an 8 minute video to help you understand how they work together.
+In this blog and video, we will discuss all four roles of muscles, and how they are used in every exercise we perform.
+You’ll also learn examples of prime movers and watch an 8-minute video to help you understand how they work together.

 Why do I need to know the 4 Roles of a muscle?